Balaji01-4D/pgxcli/README.md

 pgxcli -i
 ```

-For full flag documentation, see the [CLI reference][cli-reference-url].
+For full flag documentation, see the [docs][https://balaji01-4d.github.io/pgxcli/reference/cli-reference/].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>